Chamber of Horrors (Madame Tussauds): The Chamber

-This part of the exhibition was in the basement of the building and included wax heads made from the death masks of victims of the French Revolution including Marat, Robespierre, Louis XVI, and Marie Antoinette, who were modelled by Marie Tussaud herself at the time of their deaths or execution, and more recent figures of murderers and other infamous and notorious criminals.
+This part of the exhibition was in the basement of the building and included wax heads made from the death masks of victims of the French Revolution including Marat, Robespierre, Louis XVI, and Marie Antoinette, who were modelled by Marie Tussaud herself at the time of their deaths, and more recent figures of infamous and notorious criminals.

-The Chamber of Horrors was renovated in 1996 at a cost of $1.5 million, bringing to life the history of crime and punishment over the last 500 years and including items from Newgate Prison and featuring replicas of instruments of torture displayed amid a recording of actors' groans and screams.
-An innovation in recent years was to have actors in macabre make-up and costumes lurch at customers from the dark shadows and recesses of prison cells, where some cells were occupied with waxwork figures and others had the doors ajar, giving the impression that a dangerous maniac was on the loose.
-Historical characters displayed included Vlad the Impaler, Genghis Khan, Guy Fawkes, and Adolf Hitler.
-There was no waxwork figure of Jack the Ripper originally in the Chamber of Horrors, in accordance with Madame Tussaud's policy of not modelling persons whose likeness is unknown.
-Instead (until 2022) he was portrayed as a shadow.
+The Chamber of Horrors was renovated in 1996 at a cost of $1.5 million, illustrating crime and punishment over the last 500 years and including items from Newgate Prison.
+Replica instruments of torture were displayed amid a recording of actors' groans and screams.
+Actors in macabre make-up and costumes lurched at customers from dark recesses in prison cells; some cells were occupied with waxwork figures, other doors ajar, giving the impression that a dangerous maniac was on the loose.
+Wax figures included Vlad the Impaler, Genghis Khan, Guy Fawkes, and Adolf Hitler.
+In accordance with Madame Tussaud's policy of not modelling persons whose likeness is unknown, there was no waxwork figure of Jack the Ripper, instead (until 2022) he was portrayed as a shadow.
 Figures of disgraced entertainers Jimmy Savile and Gary Glitter were destroyed rather than being relocated to the Chamber of Horrors.

-Visiting the exhibit was optional and not recommended for young children or pregnant women or people under the age of 18 or with any heart or medical conditions related to strobe lighting effects.
+Visiting the chamber was not recommended for young children, pregnant women, or people with heart or medical conditions related to strobe lighting effects.

-The chamber closed on 11 April 2016 and was replaced by a new attraction named the Sherlock Holmes Experience.
-However, in October 2022 the Chamber was reopened, and now features the likes of the notorious Kray twins, John Christie, John Haigh, Dennis Nilsen, Ruth Ellis and Aaron Kosminski's likeness as Jack the Ripper, as well as the death masks of King Louis XVI, Marie Antoinette, Robespierre, Carrier and Hebert.
-It also features the infamous French guillotine blade.
+The chamber closed on 11 April 2016 and was replaced by an attraction named the Sherlock Holmes Experience.
+In October 2022 the Chamber reopened featuring the Kray twins, John Christie, John Haigh, Dennis Nilsen, Ruth Ellis and Aaron Kosminski's likeness as Jack the Ripper, as well as the death masks of King Louis XVI, Marie Antoinette, Robespierre, Carrier, and Hebert.
+It also featured the French guillotine.

-Other Tussaud's Chambers of Horrors focus on ancient and medieval torture.
-For example, at Niagara Falls, visitors to the Chamber were greeted by a bare foot with a spike hammered through its instep.
-Larger tableaux included such diverse fare as pirates torturing prisoners on the rack, ancient Persians burning and gouging out prisoners' eyes, and prisoners having their feet or skulls crushed in iron vises.